-Mark Anielski, as co-founder, President and Chief Well-being Officer of Anielski Management Inc. (est. 1995 in Edmonton, Alberta, Canada) works with a number of associates around the world specializing in well-being economic impact analytics and integrated five-capital asset accounting providing a range of strategic economic advisory services to businesses, First Nations, financial institutions, non-profit organizations, and governments (municipal, provincial and national).
+Mark Anielski, as co-founder, President and Chief Well-being Officer of Anielski Management Inc. (est. 1995 in Edmonton, Alberta, Canada) works with clients from around the world who are interested in well-being accounting and economic well-being impact analysis of public policies, programs and budgets.

 Mark’s Genuine Wealth assessment model is has been used, in whole and in part, to assess the economic, social and environmental well-being impacts of a wide variety of public policies and organization programs.

 - Comprehensive total wealth balance sheets for the Opaskwayak Cree Nation (Manitoba) and K’omoks First Nation (British Columbia).

 - Value for Money analysis for Indigenous Services Canada.

 - Creation of Sovereign Wealth Trust Funds and Banks for First Nations

 - Well-being-by-design: incorporation of well-being attributes and well-being impact analysis into architecture, design, commercial and residential construction.